CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/19-document-intelligence-in-ai-foundry.md

     ![Screenshot of the Vision and Document tile selected on the AI Services page.](./media/17-6.png)

-## Analyze a receipt with Azure AI Document Intelligence in Azure AI Foundry
+## Task 2: Analyze a receipt with Azure AI Document Intelligence in Azure AI Foundry

 You are now ready to analyze a receipt for the fictitious Northwind Traders retail company.